paytrail/documentation/content/legacy/s1-interface/fields.md

 ### Calculating the `AUTHCODE`

 This example shows how to use the gateway service without additional payment information.
 In most cases the additional payment information should be used.
-This form is placed in the webshop by the payment method selection.
+This form is placed in the website by the payment method selection.
 The form shows the payment button currently in use and moves customer to payment service payment selection page when clicked.
 All fields are listed in this example, including optional unnecessary fields for better clarity.
 They can be removed from form.
 Please note that in `AUTHCODE` calculation all fields, including optional parameters must always be used!

 ```html
 <form action="https://payment.paytrail.com/" method="post">